JamieMason/syncpack/README.md

 Defaults to `["package.json", "packages/*/package.json"]` to match most Projects using Lerna or Yarn Workspaces, but this can be overridden in your config file or via multiple `--source` command line options.
 Supports any patterns supported by [glob](https://github.com/isaacs/node-glob).

+### `sortAz`

+When using the `format` command, determines which fields within package.json files should be sorted alphabetically.
+When the value is an Object, its keys are sorted alphabetically.
+When the value is an Array, its values are sorted alphabetically.
+There is no equivalent CLI Option for this configuration.

+### `sortFirst`

+When using the `format` command, determines which fields within package.json files should appear at the top, and in what order.
+There is no equivalent CLI Option for this configuration.

 ## 🕵🏾‍♀️ Resolving Packages